Speech-Interaction-Technology-Aalto-U/sndls/README.md

 ```

 # License
-For further details about the license of this package, please see [LICENSE](LICENSE).
+For further details about the license of this tool, please see [LICENSE](LICENSE).